syslogic/cloudbuild-android/README.md

  ![Cloud Build - Screenshot 01](https://raw.githubusercontent.com/syslogic/cloudbuild-android-builder/master/screenshots/screenshot_01.png)
  - After having successfully built it, a new container should show up below `eu.gcr.io/$PROJECT_ID/cloudbuild`.
- - This container can then be pulled in another Android project's source repository's `cloudbuild.yaml`.
+ - This container can be used <b>in another</b> Android project (or another Git branch) `cloudbuild.yaml`, in order not to build it every time.
+See the examples below.

 # Usage examples